jserv/tinygl/README.md

 * `glCopyTexImage2D` - each scanline copied by a separate thread
 * `ZB_copyBuffer` - each scanline copied by a separate thread

-Compile with `-fopenmp` to enable (enabled by default in `config.mk`).
-Multithreading is not required to use TinyGL.
+Compile with `-fopenmp` to enable.
+This is optional (disabled in `config.mk` by default) and not required to use TinyGL.

 ## Extension Functions
 Functions not in the GL 1.1 spec, added for convenience.
 These cannot be added to display lists unless noted.